NeAleks18/simpledswebhookdocs/docs/source/api.rst

 What is the bool debug?
 This is debug, i.e. when you call the function, it will log failures or successes in the console in parallel

+What is getmsgdata?
+It is a booleon, if you want to get information about the message you sent (ID, CHANNELID, etc...) then put it in.

 .. note::